beeradmoore/EdgeTweaker/docs/microsoft-edge-policies.md

 If you enable or don't configure this policy, the new behavior is enabled.

 If you disable this policy, the old behavior is enabled.

+This policy is obsolete because this policy was originally implemented as a safety measure in case of breakage, but none have been reported.

   #### Supported features: